 Many of the Stygobromus species in Colorado are known primarily from the hyporheic zone – the ecotone between stream water and groundwater flowing underground beneath streams.
 Stygobromus amphipods likely also occur in the alluvial aquifers of the waterway floodplains adjacent to the stream and rivers in the state.

 In summer 2018, CC students Carly Bonwell and Jenna McDonald worked with me to sample for amphipods across the Colorado Rockies.
 We focused especially on the hyporheic zone of streams, but also have looked at alluvial aquifers, springs, and an occasional cave stream.
 We are partitioning our efforts among smaller drainage basins, conveniently designated by the US EPA as HUC8 watersheds, prioritizing watersheds that lie within the Southern Rocky Mountains ecoregion in Colorado, and emphasizing areas that previously have not been well sampled.
-Preliminary findings will be presented at a poster this fall at the Summer Student Collaborative Research (SCoRe) Symposium.
+Preliminary findings have been presented at a poster this fall at the Summer Student Collaborative Research (SCoRe) Symposium, and you can look at Carly and Jenna’s poster, below, by clicking on the image to enlarge it.
+The very large full-sized version can be downloaded as well.

 Various sampling techniques are being utilized, including use of a Bou Rouch groundwater pump (basically and old farm-style well pump head attached to a short pipe which has been pounded into stream gravels), a vacuum pump, a shovel and drift net for sampling subsurface stream gravels, and, in springs and caves, hand collecting with a small dip net and baster.